nanocosmos/docs/docs/nanostream/macos/nanostream_macos_sdk.md

 The nanoStream MacOS dylib API supports internet broadcast streaming and local recording at the same time.
 A lots of video devices are supported, also Blackmagic devices.
 The resolution, frame rate, samplerate and more can be manipulated.
 For a full feature list and platform specific features look at the method list below.

-It works perfectly together with internet streaming servers like Wowza Media Server and Flash Media Server, streaming to Mobile devices like iPhone, Silverlight and other playback clients is possible.

 > **Note**:
 >